khmkii/build_a_soccer_league/README.md

 # build_a_soccer_league
-Treehouse python web development techdegree project 1
+Python Web Development Techdegree Project 1

 The program reads data from a csv containing rows corresponding to a soccer player it creates evenly matched teams based on the players heights and experience